Bryan College - Dayton Data & Information Overview

 Student Loan Debt

-The student loan default rate at William Jennings Bryan College is 6.9%.
-Although this is lower than the national default rate of 10.1%, you'll still want to keep this in mind when taking out student loans.
+The student loan default rate at William Jennings Bryan College is 3.0%.
+This is significantly lower than the national default rate of 10.1%, which is a good sign that you'll be able to pay back your student loans.

-How Much Money Do William Jennings Bryan College Graduates Make?bachelor's degree recipients from William Jennings Bryan College make around $41,300 per year during the early years of their employment.
-This is right on par with the average college graduate's salary of $39,802 per year.
-Also, graduates in your major field may make more.
+How Much Money Do William Jennings Bryan College Graduates Make?bachelor's degree recipients from William Jennings Bryan College make around $46,301 per year during the early years of their employment.
+That's great news for William Jennings Bryan College students since it is 9% more than the average college graduate's salary of $42,485 per year.

 Location of Bryan College - Dayton